 - a.
-This item is among many DVD films under the Chinese "Follow Me" series, which were donated from Beauty Media.
-The "Follow Me" series is featured with Chinese films with dialogues in Chinese and subtitles in English.
+DVD films from the Chinese "Follow Me" series.
+These representative films include dialogue in Chinese with subtitles in English.
 They are excellent multimedia resources for studying China and learning the Chinese language. - Zhang, Jianya, Xie, Xiaojing & Tian, Zhuangzhuang. 红象 Hong Xiang.
 Jinan: Qi Lu dian zi yin xiang chu ban she.
 2005. - b.
-This poster, produced October 15, 2015, acknowledges the major donation and highlights UCI Libraries, Department of East Asian Languages and Literatures (now Department of East Asian Studies) and Center for Asian Studies as co-sponsors.
+This poster produced October 15, 2015, acknowledges the major donation and highlights UCI Libraries, Department of East Asian Languages and Literatures (now Department of East Asian Studies) and Center for Asian Studies as co-sponsors.
 The poster was originally designed by Professor Hu Ying, the current department chair of East Asian Studies.